innovation curiosity

 Counting papers is a great way to measure whether a scientist puts ambition ahead of curiosity, scientific rigor and the quest for knowledge and understanding is a wise quote from Aaron Blaisdell.
 An awful lot of research is never read, let alone cited.

-The cure for boredom is curiosity, but there is no cure for curiosity.
+The cure for boredom is curiosity, but there is no cure for curiosity and experimentation in art.

 openness curiosity